 The new Justice Secretary and Lord Chancellor, Michael Gove, gave evidence for the first time today to the House of Commons Justice Committee.
 We learned a little, but not a great deal, about the Government’s current thinking in relation to the replacement of the Human Rights Act 1998 with a British Bill of Rights.
-However, five points made by Gove are worth noting.
-First, he signalled that “proposals” will be published “in the autumn”.
-However, it is not clear from what Gove told the Committee whether those proposals will (in the first instance) be accompanied by a draft Bill.
-Second, … Continue reading Michael Gove, the Justice Committee and the Human Rights Act
+However, … Continue reading Michael Gove, the Justice Committee and the Human Rights Act

 Lady Hale gave the 2015 Bryce Lecture earlier this month, taking "The Supreme Court in the United Kingdom Constitution" as her title.
 The lecture does not break any new ground, but is a helpful overview of a range of issues concerning the constitutional authority of the courts vis-a-vis the other branches of government, with particular reference … Continue reading Lady Hale’s 2015 Bryce Lecture: The Supreme Court in the United Kingdom Constitution

 Adam Wagner, editor of the excellent UK Human Rights Blog, is in the process of launching a new Human Rights Information Project, as part of which he is crowdsourcing "50 human rights cases absolutely everyone needs to know about".
 Adam has asked for suggestions to be sent to email@example.com by 5.00 pm on Friday 27 February … Continue reading #50cases — Three suggestions

 I have been thinking a good deal recently — partly because I will soon be giving a Current Legal Problems lecture on the topic — about the relationship between common-law constitutional rights and rights enshrined in the ECHR and given domestic effect by the Human Rights Act 1998.
-A stream of recent Supreme Court decisions — including Osborn v Parole Board UKSC 61, Kennedy v The Charity Commission UKSC 20, R (HS2 Action Alliance Ltd) v Secretary of State for Transport UKSC 3 and A v BBC UKSC 25 — has placed new emphasis upon the … Continue reading Moohan: Prisoner voting, the independence referendum and the common law
+A stream of recent Supreme Court decisions … Continue reading Moohan: Prisoner voting, the independence referendum and the common law